A. K. M. Nazmul Hasan: Career

 Nazmul Hasan joined the Bangladesh Military Academy with the 18th BMA Long Course on 15 July 1986 and was commissioned on 24 June 1988 in the Infantry Corps.

-Hasan served as the General Staff Officer Grade-3 (Training) at the School of Infantry and Tactics.
+Hasan served as the general staff officer grade-3 (training) at the School of Infantry and Tactics.
 He carried out counterinsurgency activities in the Rangamati district in the 1990s during the Chittagong Hill Tracts conflict.
-He served as the Quarter Master General of the Bangladesh Army's Composite Brigade.
-At Bangladesh Army Headquarters, he served as the Deputy Provost Marshal.
-He was the Colonel General Staff at Comilla Cantonment.
-He served as the Dhaka Detachment Commander.
+He served as the quarter master general of the Bangladesh Army's Composite Brigade.
+At Bangladesh Army Headquarters, he served as the deputy provost marshal.
+He was the colonel general staff at Comilla Cantonment.
+He served as the Dhaka Detachment commander.

 Hasan served as GOC of the Bogura Area for more than two years.
-He also served as Director of the Counter Intelligence Bureau at the Directorate General of Forces Intelligence.
-Nazmul served in the United Nations Mission in Bosnia and Herzegovina as a platoon commander in 1994 at Bihac Pocket and as Officer Commanding of the Sector Reserve at Nyala, Darfur, Sudan, in 2010.
+He also served as director of the Counter Intelligence Bureau at the Directorate General of Forces Intelligence.
+Nazmul served in the United Nations Mission in Bosnia and Herzegovina as a platoon commander in 1994 at Bihac Pocket and as officer commanding of the Sector Reserve at Nyala, Darfur, Sudan, in 2010.
 Hasan has commanded infantry battalions and military police units.

-Hasan was the General Officer Commanding of the 11th Infantry Division based in Bogra Cantonment.
-Hasan joined Bangladesh Ansar and VDP on 21 July 2022.
+Hasan was the general officer commanding of the 11th Infantry Division based in Bogra Cantonment.
+Hasan joined the Bangladesh Ansar and VDP on 21 July 2022.
 He replaced Major General Mizanur Rahman Shamim.
-He was also the Chairman of the Ansar-VDP Unnayan Bank.
+He was also the chairman of the Ansar-VDP Unnayan Bank.

-On 17 January 2023, the government appointed Hasan as the Director General of the Border Guards Bangladesh, a paramilitary unit responsible for guarding the borders of Bangladesh.
-On 30 January 2024, Mohammad Ashrafuzzaman Siddiqui was appointed Director General of the Border Guards Bangladesh, replacing Hasan.
+On 17 January 2023, the government appointed Hasan as the director general of the Border Guards Bangladesh, a paramilitary unit responsible for guarding the borders of Bangladesh.
+On 30 January 2024, Mohammad Ashrafuzzaman Siddiqui was appointed director general of the Border Guards Bangladesh, replacing Hasan.